Understeam/yii2-seo-toolbar/README.md

 ...
 ```

-It is strongly recommended to use name `seoToobar` because of it is hardcoded (yet).
+It is strongly recommended to use name `seoToobar` because it is hardcoded (yet).

 ## Access control